 For more details of the MAX FBW Spoiler system click here

 The PSEU light has been changed to MAINT.
 Its function is similar to the PSEU light.

-The ONS monitors the aircraft systems hardware and software for faults and health monitoring and sends alerts to pilots and maintenance staff via the enhanced digital flight data acquisition unit (eDFDAU).
+The Onboard Network System (ONS) monitors the aircraft systems hardware and software for faults and health monitoring and sends alerts to pilots and maintenance staff via the enhanced digital flight data acquisition unit (eDFDAU).
 It can store over 75 flight hours of data and analyse and trend that data in-flight on its data file server.